 Gabriela Vilema Enriquez

-I graduated from the Army Forces University in Quito-Ecuador, where I obtained my bachelor’s degree as a Biotechnology Engineer.
-After completing a 2 year- research project at the Biomedical Center of the Central University of Ecuador under the supervision of Dr. Edmundo Estévez, I was awarded a scholarship from the Ecuadorian government through SENESCYT, to go to Pierre and Marie Curie University in Paris.
-There, I completed a Master’s programme in Cellular and Molecular Biology and started to get involved in the neuroscience field.
-During the last year of the programme, I studied the role of the Fragile X Mental Retardation Protein (FMRP) in the subventricular zone of adult mice, guided by Dr. Isabelle Caillé at the laboratory of Development and Plasticity of Neural Networks.
-Thereafter, I returned to Ecuador to work culturing human cancer cell lines at the Nanomedicine and Nanobioloby laboratory of the Army Forces University led by Dr. Marcelo Grijalva.
-In 2015, I was awarded a new scholarship from SENESCYT, and in October, I joined Professor Wade-Martins' group as a postgraduate student where I work under his direct supervision.
+I graduated from the Army Forces University in Quito, Ecuador, where I obtained my bachelor’s degree as a Biotechnology Engineer.
+After completing a 2 year-research project at the Biomedical Center of the Central University of Ecuador, I was awarded a scholarship from the Ecuadorian government through SENESCYT, to go to Pierre and Marie Curie University in Paris.
+There, I completed a Master’s programme in Cellular and Molecular Biology.
+During the last year of the programme, I worked at the laboratory of Development and Plasticity of Neural Networks studying the role of the Fragile X Mental Retardation Protein in the subventricular zone of adult mice.
+Thereafter, I returned to Ecuador to work culturing human cancer cell lines at the Nanomedicine and Nanobiology laboratory of the Army Forces University.
+In October 2015, I was awarded a second scholarship from SENESCYT, to enrol as a DPhil student in Professor Wade-Martins' group at the Department of Physiology, Anatomy and Genetics, University of Oxford.
+I finished my DPhil in 2019.
+I am currently working as a Postdoctoral Research Scientist fully funded by LifeArc.